-- Apple was fined a staggering $14.2 billion by the European Union in 2016 for using Irish tax breaks found illegal under EU law.1 Other US companies are in the EU’s sites, while Microsoft and Facebook are under IRS investigations and could be fined billions of dollars.2
+- Apple was fined a staggering $14.2 billion by the European Commission in 2016 for using Irish tax breaks found illegal under EU law.
+A court overruled the Commission, which is considering an appeal.
+Other US companies are in the EU’s sights, while Microsoft and Facebook are under IRS investigations and could be fined billions of dollars.

-- In a 2016 court case involving the sale of Dell, respected experts differed in their valuation of the company by 126% (or $28 billion), in part because they projected vastly different future offshore tax liabilities.3
+- In a 2016 court case involving the sale of Dell, experts differed in their valuation of the company by 126% ($28 billion), in part because they projected vastly different future offshore tax liabilities.

-- A new international agreement is under negotiation, which could significantly increase future taxes of digital and other companies, but without this information, investors will be unable to model the impact of reforms on individual stock prices.
+- A new OECD agreement is under negotiation in Europe, which could significantly increase future taxes of digital and other companies.
+Without this information, investors will be unable to model the impact of reforms on individual stock prices.

-Individual taxpayers and small businesses will benefit from this information as it will deter the use of tax havens: When multinationals use accounting tricks to shift their profits to tax havens, other taxpayers pick up the bill.
-Transparency will, by itself, dissuade some brand-minded corporations from relying on tax havens.
+Individual taxpayers and small businesses will benefit from this data as it will deter the use of tax havens: When multinationals use accounting tricks to shift profits to tax havens, taxpayers pick up the bill.
+Transparency will, in itself, dissuade image-conscious corporations from abusing tax havens.
 Consider:

-- IRS aggregate data show that US multinationals book 41% of their foreign profits in ten tax havens.5
+- IRS aggregate data show that U.S. multinationals book 41% of their foreign profits in 10 tax havens.

-- An academic study of European banks showed that, after they were required to publish country-by-country reports from 2014 onwards, the banks exposed to tax havens increased their effective tax rate by 3.7 percentage points relative to the non-exposed banks.6
+- An academic study of European banks found that, after they were required to publish country-by-country reports from 2014 onwards, the banks exposed to tax havens increased their effective tax rate by 3.7 percentage points relative to the non-exposed banks.

 Lawmakers need this information to close loopholes: Relying on public pressure to curb tax dodging is unsustainable.
 Tax law must change.
 But secrecy hinders the debate.
-Academics, think tanks, the media, and advocacy organizations could use this information to inform the debate.
 This data could also be used to advance knowledge and public policy analysis in other fields than tax.

 Developing countries need this information to be public to access it: An international agreement is in place for tax authorities to collect and exchange this information among themselves.
 But most developing countries are effectively shut out of the system.
 Developing countries rely proportionally more on corporate tax and face enormous budget needs.

-We must restore public trust: Repeated scandals like the Panama and Paradise Papers7 have raised public awareness and anger regarding corporate tax dodging.
+We must restore public trust: Repeated scandals like the Panama and Paradise Papers have raised public awareness and anger regarding corporate tax dodging.
 Secrecy followed by public scandal breeds distrust.